Way back in history:

 anyone interested who contacts me,

-but I don't feel like publishing them here.
+but I don't feel like publishing 'tragedy trash' here.
 Nigel points out that

-Nese Hodgkins, who raced stock cars even before the better-known Tanya
+Nese Hodgkins, who raced stock cars at the same time as the better-known Tanya

 Durrington near Stonehenge for over 50 years, for the following